wuhanyu-why/Text-Classification/README.md

 # Text-Classification
-Reproducing the models in the papers
+Using keras to reproduce the models in the papers